Drafted: ROUND: 2 - Pick Number: 60 (CIN)

-Draft Profile: BioDJ Turner attended IMG Academy High School and was rated a 3-star prospect by 247 Sports with a scout's rating of 0.889, going unranked by ESPN.
-Following high school, Turner opted to join Michigan after being heavily recruited.
+Draft Profile: BioDJ Turner attended IMG Academy High School and was rated a 3-star prospect by 247 Sports with a scout's rating of 0.890 Following high school, Turner opted to join Michigan after being heavily recruited.

-In 2020 as a freshman Turner saw action in just one game and played a total of 11 snaps at Cornerback for the Wolverines.
-He recorded no tackles, no assists, while adding no stops.
-In coverage Turner notched up no pass breakups, no interceptions, and an outstanding QB rating when targetted of .0.
+In 2020 as a freshman Turner saw action in just one game and played a total of 11 snaps at cornerback for the Wolverines.

 As a sophomore in 2021 he played in 14 games and logged 620 snaps for the Wolverines.
 He made 34 tackles, 4 assists, and had 7 stops.
-In coverage he totaled 8 pass breakups, 2 interceptions, and an outstanding QB rating when targetted of 54.8.
+In coverage he totaled 8 pass breakups, 2 interceptions, and an elite QB rating when targetted of just 54.8.

 Scouting Report: Strengths